cap-js/docs/java/developing-applications/running.md

 ### Multitenant Applications

 With the streamlined MTX, you can run your multitenant application locally along with the MTX sidecar and use SQLite as the database.
 See [the _Multitenancy_ guide](../../guides/multitenancy/#test-locally) for more information.

+## Debugging

+You can debug both local and remote Java applications.

+- For local applications, it's best to start the application using the integrated debugger of your [preferred IDE](../../tools/cds-editors).
+- Especially for remote applications, we recommend [`cds debug`](../../tools/cds-cli#java-applications) to turn on debugging.